mdn/translated-content-de/files/de/web/api/rtcvideosourcestats/index.md

   }
 });

-// videoSourceStats ist null, wenn der Bericht Videoquellenstatistiken nicht enthalten hat const frames = videoSourceStats?.frames;
+// videoSourceStats will be null if the report did not include video source stats const frames = videoSourceStats?.frames;
 const fps = videoSourceStats?.framesPerSecond;
 const width = videoSourceStats?.width;